 There are so many fun things to do in an off-leash dog park, big or small!
 Fetch, chase, and keep-away are among the favorites.

 What if my dog gets hurt while at the park or on the trail?

 Dog Adventures Northwest takes every precaution to ensure your dog’s safety.
 No dog is pushed beyond his or her physical comfort zone, and rest stops and water breaks are part of every adventure.
 Also, all adventure leaders are trained to deal with unknown aggressive dogs through diversion and appropriate body language.
-All adventure leaders have a cell phone in the event of emergency, and also Direct Stop, a citronella spray designed to stop aggressive dogs in their tracks.
+All adventure leaders have a cell phone in the event of emergency, and also SprayShield, a citronella spray designed to stop aggressive dogs in their tracks.
 Even with precautions, however, adventuring presents risks.
 If your dog does get hurt while on the trail, we will take him or her immediately to the closest emergency animal hospital or to your own veterinarian.
 Though Dog Adventures Northwest is not financially responsible for any injury your dog may incur while adventuring, the risk of injury is quite low, and we will do everything in our power to prevent injuries of any kind.
-Lastly, all of our trainers are certified through the American Red Cross in animal first-aid, CPR, and rescue breathing, should the need arise.
+Lastly, all of our trainers are up-to-date in animal first-aid, CPR, and rescue breathing, should the need arise.

 Where can I find pictures of my dog having fun?

 We are happy to text or email you photos and videos of your dog having the time of her life.
 We will also post selected photos to our Facebook page.

 Camp Pendleton is the home of trainer, Jess Lara and her 3 pups, Sadie, Dandi, and Lumi, and is the location of our Day Camp service.
 Camp Pendleton has an indoor training room as well as in the large fenced backyard.
 Camp Pendleton is a place to learn, play, and relax!

 What is the Dog Adventures Northwest cancellation policy?